What is IAP?

 In order to submit your activity to the calendar, you will need to be an admin on an account.
 If you don’t have an Events Calendar account, email calendar@mit.edu and request to either (1) be added as an admin under an existing account or (2) create a new account.
 Make sure to provide the group or DLC/office/program name and the admin name(s) you want to be added to the account.
 All admins on the account can post events on behalf of the group/DLC/office/program.
 Each admin will receive next-step instructions from the Events Calendar team.
 Please note that you can provide a general email address for the group, however, you’ll also need to submit individual email addresses for each admin.

 If you are a current MIT employee or student and would like to post an activity that is not affiliated with a DLC/office/program or student group, OEL may be able to post the activity on your behalf.
 Please follow these instructions for proposing an unaffiliated IAP activity.
+Alumni who are not currently enrolled at or employed by MIT should reach out to Dominick Tomanelli in the MIT Alumni Association with any questions and requests for support posting activities.

 Responsibility for non-credit activities lies with the sponsoring MIT individual or group.
 All activities are required to meet safety, health, legal, and general regulations governing the use of MIT facilities.